verneylmavt/ml-model/README.md

-# 📦 ML Model Collections
+# 📦 ML Models Collection

 This repository contains the home page of a collection of machine learning models, designed to be deployed using ONNX and utilized in a Streamlit-based web application.
 The app provides an interactive interface for performing various tasks using neural network architectures.